kmichel/po-localization/README.rst

 ===========
 Description
 ===========
-| Localize Django applications without compiling .po files.
+* Localize Django applications without installing gettext, pybabel or compiling .po files.
-| Also optionally live-reload localizations if any .po file is modified.
+* Automatically reload translations when any .po file is modified.
+* Extract messages from python files automatically or using a management command.

 ============
 Requirements